MikhailKostylev/ToDoList/README.md

 # ToDoList

-## MVP completely covered by Protocols with Router and Tests
+## A simple example of ToDoList app using CoreData, MVP covered by protocols with Router and Tests 🗒✅

 # ✏️ A Test App